Appendix A — Essential and useful other programs under a Unix-alike

 A.2.2 Java support

-The build process looks for Java support on the host system, and if it finds it sets some settings which are useful for Java-using packages (such as rJava and JavaGD: these require a full JDK).
+The build process looks for Java support on the host system, and if it finds it sets some settings which are useful for Java-using packages (such as rJava and JavaGD: installing these from source requires a full JDK).
 This check can be suppressed by configure option --disable-java.
 Configure variable JAVA_HOME can be set to point to a specific JRE/JDK, on the configure command line or in the environment.

 Principal amongst these settings are some paths to the Java libraries and JVM, which are stored in environment variable R_JAVA_LD_LIBRARY_PATH in file R_HOME/etc/ldpaths (or a sub-architecture-specific version).
 A typical setting for x86_64 Linux is